spawnmarvel/linux-and-azure/azure-extra-linux-vm/kibana-elasticsearch-file-beat/README.md

 # Next, update your package lists so APT will read the new Elastic source:
 sudo apt update -y

+# install it
-# sudo apt install elasticsearch
+sudo apt install elasticsearch

 # Configure